Thank you for reading our post, please rate this article at the end.

 Are there any special requirements for RV types?

-A thing that many new RVers wonder about is whether there are any special requirements for specific RV types or not.
+A question many new RVers wonder about is whether there are any special requirements for specific RV types.
 Fortunately, there is a single answer to this question that applies to all states – it doesn’t matter what kind of RV you are operating.

 Instead, what matters is the weight of the RV and the combined weight of your vehicle and the RV that is towed behind.